christopher-besch/homepage/src/articles/16_open_source/open_source.md

 After all you and everyone else is reading the source code so you'd notice a change like this.
 And even if such a change did happen, you could change the source code back.
 There are so many companies trying to sell their product under the name of privacy.
-The companies that truly deliver on privacy work on Open-Source software, because Open-Source means **Privacy**.
+The companies that truly deliver on that create Open-Source software, because Open-Source means **Privacy**.

-What's more, you probably don't just want to write documents but also read documents written by other people.
+What's more, you probably don't just want to write documents but also read some written by other people.
 When you download a document from the internet and open it in Word or LibreOffice Writer you might get hacked!
 Okay, how's that?
 Well, software is never perfect.